 Twin brothers Jonathan and Drew have created a little HGTV empire for themselves.
 Their cheeky relationship paired with their real estate and renovation skills has led to multiple successful shows over the years, but nothing compares to the main show that introduced them to the world.
 Jonathan teasing Drew never gets old, and neither does the finished product.

 2. Fixer Upper

-Everyone knows and loves Chip and Joanna Gaines and I'm still in mourning that Fixer Upper ended after five incredible seasons.
-Though there has been speculation over what actually happens behind the scenes, there's no denying that the Gaines family helps people all over the greater Waco, Texas are find their dream home within their tight budget.
+Everyone knows and loves Chip and Joanna Gaines, and I'm still in mourning that Fixer Upper ended after five incredible seasons.
+Though there has been speculation over what actually happens behind the scenes, there's no denying that the Gaines family helps people all over the greater Waco, Texas area find their dream home within their tight budget.
 Watching Chip get giddy over demo day every episode doesn't get old either.